 Now a survey of Belgian races has raised the prospect of charging for access to bike races and the idea of getting ticket revenue from roadside spectators.
 Outrageous?
 Not really.
 It’s been done before and happens already but it would mark a cultural and economic change if it spreads further.
 With this in mind it’s worth exploring further.

 First this isn’t new.
 Races have long charged spectators, indeed one reason Paris-Roubaix begun in 1896 was a ruse to fill up a new stadium with fee-payers.
-Many races used to in a velodrome or even an athletics track in ensure a captive audience paying tickets and people were only to happy to pa.
-Because there was no TV this was the way to ensure you say the “giants of the road” up close.
+Many races used a velodrome or even an athletics track in ensure a captive audience paying tickets and people were only to happy to buy in.
+Because there was no TV this was the way to see the “giants of the road” up close.

 Today some of the post-Tour criteriums do it and several pro races in Belgium do too.
 The Tour of Flanders has the giant VIP zones on the Paterberg and Oude Kwaremont within those white tents and lowlier events like the Nokere Koerse and Belgian national championships close off part of the circuit and charge for access.
 It’s not just that it can be done, it is done.